-You are invited to an 8-day workshop for science teachers about Earth sciences in the San Francisco Bay Area.
+You are invited to a workshop for science teachers about Earth sciences in the San Francisco Bay Area.
 Here you will learn about current scientific research and understanding of the local geoscape.
 A geoscape is a way to look at the geological landscape - water resources, natural hazards, and earth resources.
 This workshop is to enhance your skills, confidence, and knowledge of Earth sciences and invigorate classroom instruction.

-During the 8-day summer workshop, there will be lab time where you will create curriculum and materials for the coming school year that draw on what you have learned in the workshop.
+During the summer workshop, there will be lab time where you will create curriculum and materials for the coming school year that draw on what you have learned in the workshop.
 Teachers are supported by experts in content and pedagogy, and are provided with specific tasks that connect to the workshop.
 In addition, you will be introduced to teaching with evidence and argumentation as a pedagogical tools.
 Discussions and strategies for adapting instruction for English language learners are integrated throughout.

 This opportunity is for both novices and experts in Earth sciences education, and open to middle and high school teachers.
 You will have lots of time to work with and get to know like-minded science teachers.

 We expect that you will fully participate in the workshop opportunities during the summer.
 You will develop a lessons/activities that will enhance learning in Earth Science in your classroom.
 We also expect you to reflect on your experience and provide feedback through the professional learning communities.

 Sessions - taught by Earth Sciences faculty and staff:

 This is a non-residential programs, so out-of-town participants must find their own lodging.